About this course

 |Duration||12 months full-time or 24 months part-time|

-The honours year is an additional (fourth) year of specialised study in one of the following disciplines: accounting, finance, actuarial studies or economics and related areas.
+The honours year is an additional (fourth) year of specialised study in one of the following disciplines: accounting, actuarial studies, economics or finance.
 It is an integrated program with small classes and an emphasis on research and specialised subject areas.

 Chancellor's Scholars who are admitted into the University of Melbourne's Bachelor of Commerce under a guaranteed entry pathway to a professional entry graduate course, such as the Juris Doctor, can undertake an Honours year and not jeopardise their guaranteed entry into their chosen graduate course.